Citytracking/toner/README.md

 * A database containing PlanetOSM data, as created by the osm2pgsql script, using the spherical mercator projection (EPSG:900913).
 See below for details.

-* A database containing NaturalEarth data, as created by the shp2pgsql script, using the spherical mercator projection (EPSG:900913).
+* A database containing NaturalEarth data, as created by the shp2pgsql script (this is installed with PostGIS), using the spherical mercator projection (EPSG:900913).
 See below for details.

 OpenStreetMap (OSM)
 --